What are the benefits of choosing outpatient services?

 It is important to check

-with your HMO, PPO, or health insurance provider to determine what outpatient services are covered.
+with your health insurance provider to determine what outpatient services are covered.
 Your particular

 health plan coverage may limit your choice of services.